Back to Index

 MGMKT-600: Topics in Business (____) (3 hours)

 Study of specific advanced topics in business.
 A specific subject area will be identified each time the course is offered.
-Prerequisite: 55 hours completed.
+Prerequisite: Junior standing.
 May be repeated if topic is different.
 May be taken for honors.

 MGMKT-601: Special Topics (International Experience) (3 hours)